The Deligne-Simpson problem for connections on $\mathbb{G}_m$ with a maximally ramified singularity: Introduction

 In order to generalize the Deligne--Simpson problem to allow for irregular singularities, one considers connections with higher order principal parts at the singularities:

 Again, we assume that $\infty$ is not a singular point, so $\sum_{i=1}^m A^{(i)}_{0}=0$.
 We now require that the singularity at each $a_i$ has a certain specified form called a "formal type".

-All previous work on the irregular Deligne--Simpson problem has restricted attention to the "unramified case"~\cite{Kostov10,Boa08,HirYam,Hiroe}.
+Most previous work on the irregular Deligne--Simpson problem has restricted attention to the "unramified case"~\cite{Kostov10,Boa08,HirYam,Hiroe}.
 This means that at each singularity, the slope decomposition of the corresponding formal connection only involves integer slopes.
 More concretely, each such formal connection has Levelt--Turrittin (LT) normal form where the $D_i$'s are diagonal, $D_r\ne 0$, and the residue term $R$ is upper triangular and commutes with each $D_i$.
 We view the $1$-form $(D_rz^{-r}+\dots+ D_1z^{-1}+R)\dzz$ as an unramified formal type.
-In particular, in the regular singular case, one can view the formal type as $R\dzz$, where $R$ is in Jordan canonical form.
+In the regular singular case, one can take $R$ to be in Jordan canonical form and view the formal type as $R\dzz$.

 For Fuchsian connections, the principal part at a singular point is just the residue.
 Hence, in the classical Deligne--Simpson problem, one requires that the principal part agrees with the formal type after conjugation by a constant matrix (i.e., an element of $\GL_n(\C)$).
 In other words, the principal part lies in the adjoint orbit of the formal type.
 For unramified formal types of positive slope, one instead requires the principal part to lie in the orbit of the formal type under a certain action of the group $\GL_n(\C[\![z]\!])$.
 Let $\cB_r=\{(B_r z^{-r}+\dots + B_0)\dzz\mid B_i\in\fgl_n(\C)\}$ denote the space of principal parts of order at most $r$.
 The group $\GL_n(\C[\![z]\!])$ acts on $\cB_r$ by conjugation followed by truncation at the residue term.
 Note that this action factors through the finite-dimensional group $\GL_n(\C[\![z]\!]/z^r \C[\![z]\!])$.
 If $\ftype$ is an unramified formal type of slope $r$, we call the orbit $\orb_{\ftype}$ under this action the \emph{truncated orbit} of $\ftype$.
 If $\ftype$ has slope $0$, $\orb_{\ftype}$ may be identified with the usual adjoint orbit of $\ftype/\dzz$.